I’VE SEEN THIS BEFORE

 The same is true with writing.
 Even though readers crave originality, they need to deal with ideas and inventions that aren’t mind-boggling.
 Thus, the most popular writers tend not to use the most original ideas, they instead tend to make them their own.

-How do you make an idea your own?
 I think that you have to invest yourself into it fully.
 You have to reinvent it.

 Several times this year I’ve seen novels that have the Alfar—elves—in a science fiction setting.
 For a couple of the novels, the Alfar was just another race of space travelers.
 I worried each time I see that idea that it has just been done to death, that no editor will take it.